Elenterius/CropCultivation/README.md

 - Organic Matter has a chance to decay into nutrients for the soil
 - Overall pH doesn't change much by itself, the player is the only big influence through the application of liming or acidifying material
 - Basically macronutrients and compost are the least things that should be checked before replanting

+### Raised Soil Bed
+Crafted by putting soil into a partially filled composter.
+- the heat of the decomposing compost raises the soil temperature allowing plants to grow in colder regions
+- keep the soil moist and occasionally reapply compost to keep the decomposition process going

 ### Environmental Influences
 - Rain